ibm-cloud-docs/EventStreams/messagehub113.md

 | `status.storage.topic`      | Connector status topic                                              |
 | `status.storage.partitions` | Number of partitions for connector status topic (default 5)          |

-For example, you could use the following in your properties file:
+For example, you can use the following key-value pairs in your properties file:

 <pre>
 <code>